Tapeworms in Dogs: Symptoms, Diagnosis & Treatment

 Tapeworms in dogs occur due to the following cycle:

 - First, the dog eats a host that contains tapeworm eggs.
-This is commonly a flea.
+This is commonly swallowing an infected flea egg.
 Dogs can ingest fleas through grooming themselves or another dog or cat.
 Eggs can be transmitted by other animals such as birds, rodents, or rabbits, which some dogs may scavenge for.

 - After the host has been digested, the eggs settle into the dog’s small intestine.
 From there, it will grow into an adult.